-- Subd.
+Subd.
 2. Sales license.
 A person may not take, possess, transport, or purchase turtles for sale without a turtle seller's license.
-A turtle seller's license is not required to buy turtles for retail sale to consumers: - (1) at a location licensed by the department of agriculture or health for sale or preparation of food; - (2) of a person licensed by the department of agriculture or health for sale or preparation of food; or - (3) of a person buying turtle at a retail outlet. - Subd.
-3. Taking; methods prohibited. (a) Except as allowed in paragraph (b), a person may take turtles in any manner, except by use of: - (1) explosives, drugs, poisons, lime, and other harmful substances; - (2) turtle hooks or traps; or - (3) nets other than anglers' fish landing nets. - (b) A person with a turtle seller's license may take turtles for sale as prescribed by the commissioner. - Subd.
+A turtle seller's license is not required to buy turtles for retail sale to consumers:

+Copyright © 1996 by the Office of the Revisor of Statutes, State of Minnesota.
+All Rights Reserved.

+(1) at a location licensed by the department of agriculture or health for sale or preparation of food;

+(2) of a person licensed by the department of agriculture or health for sale or preparation of food; or

+(3) of a person buying turtle at a retail outlet.

+Subd.
+3. Taking; methods prohibited. (a) Except as allowed in paragraph (b), a person may take turtles in any manner, except by use of:

+(1) explosives, drugs, poisons, lime, and other harmful substances;

+(2) traps; or

+(3) nets other than anglers' fish landing nets.

+(b) A person with a turtle seller's license may take turtles with a floating turtle trap that:

+(1) has one or more openings above the water surface that measure at least ten inches by four inches; and

+(2) has a mesh size of not less than one-half inch, bar measure.

+The commissioner may prescribe additional regulations for taking turtles for sale.

+Subd.
 4. Artificial lights.
 The commissioner may issue permits to take turtles with the use of artificial lights in designated waters.

-History: 1986 c 386 art 3 s 53; 1989 c 266 s 2,3
+History: 1986 c 386 art 3 s 53; 1989 c 266 s 2,3; 1Sp1995 c 1 s 43